 As the system startup first time, it will remind us set the Country, Language, Time zone, Wireless and so on.
 The system update can be skipped.
-Then we can reboot the system and start the exploration of Raspi.
+Then we can restart the system and start the exploration of Raspi.

 The default user name of Raspi OS is pi, with password raspberry.
 We can change the default password straight away to ensure the Raspi is secure.